Consumer Resources for New York Car Insurance Plans.

 And don't forget that shopping online is a great way to access assigned risk auto insurance PAIP certified producers and companies that serve Local Consumers in our area.
 You may even be able to comparison shop between several offers.
 If you get a FREE QUOTE from each of the national quoting services you will have the best service from someone Local in your area.

-NJDirect Insurance Brokerage,LLC is licensed and writes high risk auto insurance in
+NJDirect Insurance Brokerage & Assigned Risk Insurance Services are licensed and write high risk NY Auto-Truck-Bus insurance also in AL,DE,IL,IN,KS,MD,MO,NE,NC,NJ,NY,OH,OR,PA,SC,SD,TX,VA,WI.

 J.N.
 Mason Insurance Agency is licensed and writes high risk auto insurance in